-- 1. Applications must be made on the approved application form and must contain all supporting information. - 2.
+- 1. Applications must be made on the approved application form and must contain all supporting information.
+Failure to provide all of the required information will result in the application being returned to the applicant. - 2.
 Applications must include a bank deposit slip.